lalohamb/lalohamb/README.md

 Hello everyone! 👋

+My name is Lalo and I'm a Full Stack & Smart Contract Developer!
-I’m a experienced IT Analyst turned blockchain developer.
+Experienced IT Analyst turned blockchain developer.
 In 2022, I founded Hood-Coin to help small business owners to learn about blockchain technology and how to create value from the products and services they provide.
-Trading bots are used for many goals on the blockchaing.
-Here are is a list of some of my arbitrage bot projects.
+I'm currently helping brands & companies unlock the power of utility-backed NFTs.
+I offer a range of services from consultations to custom smart contract development and even deployment & maintenance of systems!

 - 👀 I’m interested in Coding DAPPs..
 - 🌱 I’m currently learning Blockchain...